-"Hear the sage as his song descends like heaven's rain or tears, and washes the years and dust of many stories from the High Tale of the DRAGONLANCE." astinus's Scroll: The River of Time age of Oarkness
+"Hear the sage as his song descends like heaven's rain or tears, and washes the years and dust of many stories from the High Tale of the DRAGONLANCE."

 The years following the Cataclysm were filled with horror and despair for several centuries.
 Battles for lost glories were a token of the age.
 Yet all races of Krynn managed to find the courage to fight the darkness.